 Today you will travel along the picturesque South Coast.
 Your first stops will be at two of Iceland’s most famous waterfalls.
 The first, Seljalandsfoss, cascades from the great heights of the interior; its unique feature is the small cavern that lies behind it which allows you to walk completely around it.

-The next waterfall is called Skogarfoss which falls in a broad curtain from the steep highlands, and it is rumoured to have an ancient treasure hidden behind it.
+The next waterfall is called Skogafoss which falls in a broad curtain from the steep highlands, and it is rumored to have an ancient treasure hidden behind it.
 On sunny days, more than one rainbow can often be spotted depending on how close you get to its thunderous spray.

-You will make a stop at the Dyrholaey Sea Arch.
-This rocky promenade is a favourite place for local birdlife.
+You will then make a stop at the Dyrholaey Sea Arch.
+This rocky promenade is a favorite place for local birdlife.
 Dyrholaey is well known for its arch, which forms out of the sea.
 From here you can get an incredible 360-degree-view of the coastline and surrounding areas.

-Not far from Dyrholaey is the beautiful black sand beach Reynisfjara, defined not only for its colour but its impressive basalt columns and famous sea stacks.
+Not far from Dyrholaey is the beautiful black sand beach Reynisfjara, defined not only for its color but its impressive basalt columns and famous sea stacks.